 Some herbs will survive the winter better than others.

 The hardier herbs (more resistant to frost) include chives, mint, thyme and sage.
 They’ll die back, but appear again magically in the spring.
-Parsley and coriander are also fairly hardy, and will usually survive in leaf throughout the winter (like other winter crops they’ll grow more productively if covered with some form of cloche).
+Parsley, rosemary and coriander are also fairly hardy, and will usually survive in leaf throughout the winter (like other winter crops they’ll grow more productively if covered with some form of cloche).

 4. Slug and snail patrol